Frequently asked questions and house rules

 When you order e-tickets, you should receive them within a few minutes.
 If this is not the case, please contact our booking office so that we can resend them to you.

 If you have not yet received your tickets on the day of the performance, you can pick up your tickets from the booking office at the theatre in question by showing the confirmation email you received.
 The booking office opens 60 minutes before the performance starts.

 Tickets by post

 If you prefer to have your tickets sent to you by post, we charge a fee of €3.50 per order.
 You can choose to receive your tickets by email (e-tickets) or have them sent to your home address during the ordering process.

 Can I pay by credit card?

 When buying tickets online you can pay using iDeal, the Podium Cadeaukaart, a credit card and/or vouchers.
-This is also possible at the ticket desk or when ordering by telephone.
+This is also possible at the booking office or when ordering by telephone.

 How do I redeem my Amare voucher online?